ARM-software/psa-api/doc/crypto/api/ops/hashes.rst

     :definition: ((psa_algorithm_t)0x02000007)

     .. summary::
-        The *Zigbee* 1.0 hash function based on a Matyas-Meyer-Oseas (MMO) construction of AES-128.
+        The *Zigbee* 1.0 hash function based on a Matyas-Meyer-Oseas (MMO) construction using AES-128.

-    Zigbee specifies a cryptographic hash function based on the MMO hash construction using the AES-128 block cipher.
-This is defined in :cite-title:`ZIGBEE` §B.6.
+    This is the cryptographic hash function based on the Merkle-Damgård construction over a Matyas-Meyer-Oseas one-way compression function and the AES-128 block cipher, with the parametrization defined in :cite-title:`ZIGBEE` §B.6.

     This hash function can operate on input strings of up to 2\ :sup:`32` - 1 bits.